nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 On the server, you can also create create your own custom .NET, Java, or Node.js based services that use [Azure App Service Auth](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/).
 Even if you opt not to use the Mobile Apps client, you simply need to pass the appropriate auth token into the request header when making a web service call.

-See the **[Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-value-prop/)** and **[Azure App Service Auth](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/)** documentation for additional details.
+See the **[Authenticating users with Azure Mobile Apps or the Active Directory Authentication Library for Cordova](./cordova-security-auth.md)**, **[Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-value-prop/)**, and **[Azure App Service Auth](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/)** documentation for additional details.

 ###Certificate Pinning
 Another trick used in high secirty situations is something called [certificate pinning](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning).
 The idea here is you can significantly reduce the chances of a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) by "pinning" the allowed public certificates accepted by your app when making the connection to highly trusted, offical certificate authorities (like Verisign, Geotrust, GoDaddy) that you are actually using - typically only one.
 The end result is that someone trying to execute a man in the middle attack would need a valid SSL certificate from that specific authority to trick your app into connecting to it.

 Cordova and most underlying native webviews unfortunatley do not generally support this out-of-box.
 You can technically approximate certificate pinning as described in the [Cordova Security Guide](https://cordova.apache.org/docs/en/6.0.0/guide/appdev/security/index.html), but the Telerik Verified **[cordova-plugin-http](https://github.com/wymsee/cordova-HTTP)** community plugin is designed to provide an API compatible XML HTTP Request implementation that adds support for certificate pinning among othere features to **iOS and Android**.
 In general it is best to stick with the base XML HTTP Request implementation when making service calls but this plugin can be useful when you are in a particularly high security situation.
-You can use it as follows:

 First, get the certificate you want to pin.
 It should be a DER formatted .cer file.
 See [cordova-plugin-http](https://github.com/wymsee/cordova-HTTP) docs for details.
 Next, place the .cer file either:
 1. The res/native/android/assets and res/native/ios folders when using VS (or after installing the cordova-plugin-vs-taco-support plugin for CLIs)
 2. The root of your www folder (a bit less secure).

-Now, add the following to your "deviceready" event handler:
+Next, add [cordova-plugin-http](https://www.npmjs.com/package/cordova-plugin-http) to your project as described above and add the following to your "deviceready" event handler:

 ```javascript
 cordovaHTTP.enableSSLPinning(true,